gabrielecanepa/algolia/tools/algocopier/README.md

 ## Usage

-1. If not already installed, install Ruby 3.1.0:
+1. If not already installed, install Ruby 3.1.0 with your preferred version manager:

 ```sh
 rbenv install 3.1.0